-Most marinas will also require proof of insurance before they rent you space for you boat.
-However, with a boat you’re able to trailer and store at home, this may not be a concern for most.
+Also, most marinas will require proof of insurance before they rent you space for your boat.
+However, with a smaller boat, you’re able to trailer it and store at home, so this may not be a concern for most.

-However, that doesn’t mean you should not have a boat owner’s insurance policy.
+However, that doesn’t mean you should not have a boat owner’s policy.
 Without one, you may be personally liable for the full extent of the damages or loss to another’s property.
-Also, the more costly your boat, the greater risk for financial loss to you should some unexpected event occur to your boat such as fire, theft, vandalism and other physical damage.
+Also, the more costly your boat, the greater the risk of financial loss to you should some unexpected event occur to your boat such as fire, theft, vandalism and other physical damage.

 Other Expenses and Operational/Maintenance Costs

 When you sign the paperwork and close on your boat, whether buying new or used, you can also expect to pay for registration and taxes and, depending on the purchase price, the sales tax in your state can really add to your overall expense at the time of purchase.
 So, make sure you have this amount set aside.